edeleastar/moodle-book/readme.md

 ##The mb.py command

 The `mb.py` command can be run from any of the folders.
 If within a book, it will just generate the book resources.
 If in a topic, it will generate the topic resorce + all contained books.
-And if in the course (top level) folder, it will generate the complete course.
+And if in the course (top level) folder, it will generate the complete course (excluding any topics listed in the optional mbignore file).
 It always generates this to the './public' folder.

 ##Customisation